-- Captain Kronos - Vampire Hunter (1974): Different vampires require different ways of killing.
+- Captain Kronos: Vampire Hunter (1974): Did you know that different vampires require different ways of killing?
 There have been rumors of a remake for years as the studios clearly see potential in this one.

 - Trick 'r Treat (2007): A short story horror anthology film that you will thoroughly enjoy.
 This one should be on everyone's "horror movies to watch on Halloween" list.

-- Howling 2: Your Sister Is A Werewolf (1985): This movie qualifies as “a horror movie that is so bad it’s good”.
-Everyone I know hates it, but this is my list and it’s going on here!
-Be sure to watch the end credits.
+- Howling 2: Your Sister Is A Werewolf (1985): This movie qualifies as “a horror movie so bad it’s good", but I absolutely love it.
+Be sure to watch the end credits for a treat.